-Management There is growing concern about a host of political, economic, and regulatory factors that affect foreign businesses adversely.
+There is growing concern about a host of political, economic, and regulatory factors that affect foreign businesses adversely.
 These include reports about corruption and mismanagement in government, significant unemployment, violent crime, insufficient infrastructure, and poor government service delivery to impoverished communities; these factors have been exacerbated by the Covid-19 pandemic.
 However, some progress is being made in reforming the State-Owned Enterprises (SOEs) that were tainted by corruption and mismanagement.
+This has also resulted in power disruptions that have affected production.
+SA National Treasury oversees compliance with the Public Finance Management Act (PFMA) that manages fair and transparent procurement processes.
+However, by its own admission, Treasury has increasingly allowed non-competitive bids under exceptional circumstances for the sake of services delivery.
+Deviation rules allow SOEs to use existing contracts without requesting new bids from suppliers.
 Emergency expenditure programs to address Covid-19 have ballooned the already-high debt-to-GDP ratio and placed into question many large developmental infrastructure projects.

-Localization The South African Government is continuously changing the mandatory industrial localization requirement for foreign suppliers that often view this as a cost and risk factor for doing business in South Africa.
+The South African Government is continuously changing the mandatory industrial localization requirement for foreign suppliers that are often viewed as a cost and risk factor for doing business in South Africa.

 Droughts 2016 saw a 104-year record drought in the central and northeastern part of the country come to an end, but water scarcity will remain a major concern for agriculture, power generation, and human consumption.
 The Western Cape Province still has a water deficit and authorities limit water consumption.